skoszewski/guacamole-podman/readme.md

 ## Updating container images

-Stop the pod using the `systemctl stop guacamole-guac-pod.service`.
+Stop the pod using the `systemctl --user stop guacamole-guac-pod.service`.

 Run `podman-upgrade-images.sh`.

-Start the pod: `systemctl stop guacamole-guac-pod.service`.
+Start the pod: `systemctl --user stop guacamole-guac-pod.service`.

 ## Help!
 If you need any help with getting this running, please raise an issue and I'll do my best to assist